kaunto/companies-act-2016/part-1-preliminary/section-2-interpretation.md

 **“manager”**, in relation to a company, means the principal executive officer of the company for the time being by whatever name called and whether or not he is a director;

 **“member”** means—

-     \(a\)  in the case of a company limited by shares, a person whose name is entered in the register of
-     members as the holder for the time being of one or more shares in the company; or
+  * in the case of a company limited by shares, a person whose name is entered in the register of members as the holder for the time being of one or more shares in the company; or

-     \(b\)  in the case of a company limited by guarantee, a person whose name is entered in the register of
+  * in the case of a company limited by guarantee, a person whose name is entered in the register of members;
-     members;

 **“members’ voluntary winding up”** means a winding up under [Subdivision 4 of Division 1 of Part IV](../part-4-cessation-of-companies/division-1-voluntary-and-compulsory-winding-up/subdivision-4-members-voluntary-winding-up/), where a declaration has been made and lodged under [section 443](../part-4-cessation-of-companies/division-1-voluntary-and-compulsory-winding-up/subdivision-3-voluntary-winding-up/section-443.-declaration-of-solvency.md);